-- growth - milestones
+- muscles - growth - milestones

 Going out to

 play and learn - BAECE

 starts from the first day - BAECE

 Toddlers and very early learning

 Children show good control

 and co-ordination in large and small movements.

 They handle equipment

 and tools effectively, including pencils for writing.

 Health and self-care:

 Children know the importance

 diet, and talk

 to keep healthy and safe.

 basic hygiene and personal needs successfully, including

-going to the toilet
+the toilet independently.

 Helping children with